MicrosoftDocs/win32-pr.de-de/desktop-src/windowsribbon/windowsribbon-element-ribbon-tabs.md

 ---
 # <a name="ribbontabs-property"></a>Ribbon.Tabs-Eigenschaft

-Stellt einen Container für alle Kernregisterkarte in einem Menüband dar.
+Stellt einen Container für alle Kernregisterkarten in einem Menüband dar.

 ## <a name="usage"></a>Verbrauch